MichaelRogerss/Facial-AI/README.md

 Simple AI to detect a person's emotion using the FER2013 dataset.

 ## Instructions to test:
-1. Extract `data.zip`, this is the FER2013 facial dataset.
+1. Extract `data.zip` as `./data`, this is the FER2013 facial dataset.

 2. Install the dependencies: